ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 There's no easy answer to this short of simply doing some experiments and trying it out for yourself.

-## Examples of Known Rust Pain Points
+## Examples of Known Rust Pain Points and Limitations

 A quick web search will reveal an enormous amount of Rust enthusiasm and advocacy, however, it's also useful to contrast this with more sober criticism.